-Comb through the school’s website, but also remember that the world of college admissions is a business, and carefully crafting the message that you read is an important element in that business.
+Comb through the school’s website.
+But, also remember that the world of college admissions is a business.
+They carefully craft the message that you read is an important element in that business.
 It’s important to look beyond that finely honed admissions message by looking at some “unofficial” information like the college newspaper.
 This will give you a real look into life on a given campus, good, bad, and ugly.

 Remember to carefully evaluate all of the information you get and consider its source.
-Remember too that no place is perfect, so don’t be afraid to look for a school’s shortcomings to ensure that you can live with them.
+Remember too that no place is perfect.
+Don’t be afraid to look for a school’s shortcomings to ensure that you can live with them.